Spider plants are known for being low maintenance, adaptable and frankly, downright hard to kill!

 Final Thoughts

-So if you follow these tips your spider plant will not just survive – it will thrive, producing plenty of lush leaves and healthy pups.
+So if you follow these tips your spider plant will not just survive – it will be a huge success and give you lots of lush leaves and healthy pups.